Karankumarm549/Dominos---Predictive-Purchase-Order-System/README.md

      - The y-axis represents different pizza names, while the x-axis shows the quantity sold.
  ![Screenshot](D1.png)
 - **Distribution of Pizza Categories:**
-      -This visualization displays the distribution of pizza orders across various categories (e.g., vegetarian, meat-lovers).
+      - This visualization displays the distribution of pizza orders across various categories (e.g., vegetarian, meat-lovers).
       - It provides insights into customer preferences and trends by category.
       - The y-axis represents different pizza categories, while the x-axis shows the number of orders for each category.
    ![Screenshot](D3.png)